The loop equations for noncommutative geometries on quivers: Introduction

 \subsection{Ensembles of unitary matrices in noncommutative geometry}

-The interaction between these two disciplines has taken place in hermitian grounds.
-In this article, integrals over Dirac operators boil down to ensembles of unitary matrices (they are also unitary-invariant, like ordinary hermitian matrix ensembles, but unitary ensembles integrate over unitary random matrices).
+The interaction between the two aforementioned disciplines has taken place in spaces of hermitian matrices.
+One of the novelties of this article is that the integrals over Dirac operators defined here boil down to ensembles of unitary matrices instead (they are also unitary-invariant, like ordinary hermitian matrix ensembles, but unitary ensembles integrate over unitary random matrices).
 These can be considered as an approach to average over `noncommutative geometries on a graph'.
 When the graph is provided with additional structure, it might be grasped as a discretisation of space.
 For instance, edges would carry a representation while vertices equivariant maps; at least so in the spin network approach.
 Here, we refrain from including information associated to gravitational degrees of freedom and address exclusively the problem of gauge interactions.
-The background geometry is therefore fixed and the finiteness of the unitary groups appearing is not a shortage of the theory; as a caveat, they are not to be interpreted as a truncation of infinite-dimensional symmetries (but to be compared with the unitary structure group of Yang-Mills, for example).
-Representation theory does still play a role, but rather in the context of quiver representations in a certain category that emerges from noncommutative geometry, as exposed in \cite{NCGquivers} after the pioneering ideas of \cite{MvS}.
+The background geometry is therefore fixed and the finiteness of the unitary groups appearing is not a shortage of the theory; as a caveat, they are not to be interpreted as a truncation of infinite-dimensional symmetries (but to be compared with the unitary structure group of Yang-Mills, for example). \\

+Representation theory does still play a role, but rather in the context of quiver representations in a certain category that emerges from noncommutative geometry, as exposed in \cite{NCGquivers} after the pioneering\footnote{\cite{NCGquivers} shows that, unfortunately, \cite{MvS} errs twice: first, the characterisation of the gauge group (that parametrises equivalences of representations) given by Marcolli-van Suijlekom's theory yields a group that is too big, cf. \cite[Rem.
+3.18]{NCGquivers}; secondly, the morphism structure that they imposed on the spectral triples category dooms the Higgs field constructed by them to be a constant, as shown in \cite[Sec.
+5.3]{NCGquivers}. \cite{NCGquivers} provides a dynamical Higgs and the correct quiver gauge group along with new results.} ideas of \cite{MvS}. \\